NF1 PN are prevalent, progressive, and debilitating1-3

-PN are a common manifestation of NF1 that occur early, may progress over time, and are potentially debilitating1-3
+PN are a common manifestation of NF1 that occur early and may progress over time1-3

 Up to